AFontaine79/Execution-Tracer/README.md

 ## Overview

 Execution Tracer is a flexible, minimalist, low overhead and open-source tool to help you understand the sequencing of your programs.
-It is designed to be usable on any system with a minimum amount of effort and without any extra hardware.
+It is designed to be usable on any MCU with a minimum amount of effort and without any extra hardware.
 You decide what to trace by placing TRACE macros throughout your program.
 Unlike conventional logging macros, these TRACE macros are lightweight, incurring minimal CPU overhead.

 ## Status